Into the Storm (2009 film): Synopsis

-Because night bombing on continental Europe with restricted and specific targets has been ineffective, Marshal Arthur Harris urges Churchill to commence bombing German factories.
+Because night bombing on continental Europe with restricted and specific targets has been ineffective, Air Marshal Arthur Harris urges Churchill to commence bombing German factories.
 Clement Attlee argues against this due to the inevitable heavy collateral damage that this would cause, but is overruled by Churchill, who tells Harris to "Let them have it."
 Churchill soon after visits a Royal Air Force fighter squadron in the midst of the Battle of Britain, where he is well received by the young pilots until they are interrupted by a scramble call.
 As the pilots sprint to their fighters and take off, Churchill solemnly removes his cap in salute.
 As he returns to his car, he tells an aide, "They're so young.
 There's so few of them.
 Never in the field of human conflict have so many owed so much to so few."
 Churchill is fascinated by the impossible odds facing Britain in the battle and the war overall; they drive him to be utterly indomitable in the face of the Nazi threat, seeming to Churchill as the fulfillment of a personal wish to protect the British Empire in its greatest hour of need.

 The film periodically shows Churchill's counterpart in the United States, President Franklin Delano Roosevelt, with whom he steadily establishes a strong friendship despite Roosevelt's early dislike for Churchill as a hawkish imperialist.
 Churchill works relentlessly to persuade Roosevelt to bring the United States into the war, although this does not fully happen until the Japanese attack on Pearl Harbor on 7 December 1941.
 King George VI, initially dismayed at having to deal with Churchill instead of Halifax, also is won over by Churchill's courage and personal charm over the years.
 When a naval aide finally brings Churchill the news that Germany has surrendered unconditionally as of midnight on 8 May 1945, Churchill is invited to join the King and his family on the balcony at Buckingham Palace before a jubilant crowd of thousands that has gathered in the street outside.